-Muesli and granola, while very similar, are common and popular breakfast foods, especially among the healthy eaters who want an energy kick in the morning.
+Muesli and granola, are very similar and both are common breakfast foods.
+They are especially popular among the healthy eaters who want an energy kick in the morning.

 If you are into your health, but aren’t a fan of gluten, then the change to gluten free granola or muesli is a natural transition.
-While ingredients like oats and flaxseeds are naturally gluten free, not all are.
-Some things commonly found in granola and muesli may catch you out, like barley.
+While many regular granola and muesli ingredients like oats and flaxseeds are naturally gluten free, not all are.
+Therefore, it pays to read ingredients list carefully, as some things may catch you out – like barley.

 Muesli and granola are two different dishes based on pretty similar ingredients.